ajyoshizumi/VTP/README.md

 =====================================================================

-**VTP** is a Python package that contains functions for processing vehicle telematics data and applying deterministic rules in order to characterize a vehicle's activity.
+**VTP** is a Python package that contains functions for processing vehicle telematics data and characterizing the driving activity of a vehicle.

 Main Features
 -------------